plone/training/docs/voltoaddons/02-block-edit.md

 ```

 So, in the sidebar area, if we don't have a file picked, we're just showing
-a placeholder icon, otherwise we're showing the field to edit the picked file.
+a placeholder icon, otherwise, we're showing the field to edit the picked file.
 In the main block area, if we don't have a file picked we're showing the file
-input, otherwise we're showing the View component.
+input, otherwise we're showing the `View` component.

 ## Fetching data for the block

-For the view we'll fetch the data directly from Plone and bring it to the
+For the view, we'll fetch the data directly from Plone and bring it to the
 client browser.
-What we actually want is the data coming from the `@@download`
+What we want is the data coming from the `@@download`
 view of that file, something which is not treated by Volto's "get content"
-machinery, so we'll need to write our own flavour of data fetching.
+machinery, so we'll need to write our flavor of data fetching.

 ```{note}
 There are other possible approaches to this problem, including transforming